-2.1.12.
+2.1.11.
 Printing

 Printing can be defined as the localized application of dye or pigment in a thickened form to a substrate to generate a pattern or design.
 In the process of printing colour designs are developed on fabrics by printing with dyes and pigments in paste form with specially designed machines.
-Printing is used to apply colour only on localized areas.